chayale90/Avia-HomeWork/README.md

 A React component renders the customer table based on the provided HTML page.
 It loads customer data from the sample JSON file.

 ### 2. Search Field
-The application includes a search field allowing users to dynamically search for customers by name or phone number.
+The application includes a search field allowing users to dynamically search for customers by firstName, lastName or phone number.
 The table updates in real-time as the user types.

 ### 3. Filtering by Plan